The key success metric within the Enrollment Management process is Appointments per day per rep.

 Ask for the appointment

-Based on our Mystery Shops 37% of Admissions Reps don’t once they’ve made contact.
+Based on our Mystery Shops 37% of Admissions Reps don’t ask for an appointment once they’ve made contact.
 Fix this problem and the net effect is you increase your lead flow by about 50% without paying a dime.

 Re-establish contact in advance